Skip links

 • Does the property currently have separate living quarters in the main building or grounds or will the property’s existing footprint need to be adapted to provide habitable accommodation?

-• Do you have young children or family members that need extra care or constant monitoring or are you a frequent traveler who is rarely at home but needs staff on an as-needed basis?
+• Do you have young children or family members that need extra care or constant monitoring or are you a frequent traveller who is rarely at home but needs staff on an as-needed basis?

 • Are you including accommodation as a ‘perk’ to attract a larger pool of candidates or because it is customary for accommodation to be provided for this particular role?